 Mitigation measures implemented during seismic surveys carried out under this Project will follow those described in the EA (LGL 2014a,) and its associated documents (LGL 2014b, 2015a,b; PGS 2016) and defined in Appendix 2 of Geophysical, Geological, Environmental and Geotechnical Program Guidelines (C-NLOPB 2017).
 These include ramp-up (i.e., soft start) of the airgun arrays, the use of qualified and experienced, dedicated Marine Mammal Observer(s) (MMOs) to monitor marine mammals and sea turtles and implement shut downs/ramp up delays of the airgun array when appropriate, and the use of a Fisheries Liaison Officer (FLO) and communication procedures to avoid conflicts with fisheries.
-Seabird observations and monitoring/mitigation for stranded birds will also be carried out by qualified experienced personnel according to established Canadian Wildlife Service (CWS) protocols.
+Seabird observations and monitoring/mitigation for stranded birds will also be carried out by qualified experienced personnel (Seabird Observers, SBOs) according to established Canadian Wildlife Service (CWS) protocols aboard each of the seismic vessels.